wrmedford/llm720/README.md

     ```
     *Verify the correct CUDA version for your system and drivers.* Find available wheels at [https://pytorch.org/](https://pytorch.org/).

-4.  **Install the package and remaining dependencies:** Use `--no-build-isolation` to ensure packages like `flash-attn`, `triton`, and `transformer-engine` can find the already installed PyTorch during their build process.
+4.  **Install the package and remaining dependencies:** Use `--no-build-isolation` to ensure packages like `flash-attn` and `float8_experimental` can find the already installed PyTorch during their build process.
     ```bash
     # For running ablation studies (requires dev and eval dependencies)
-    # This includes flash-attn, triton, transformer-engine, pytest, evals, etc.
+    # This includes flash-attn, float8_experimental, pytest, evals, etc.
     uv pip install --no-build-isolation -e ".[dev,evals]"

     # --- OR --- Install only what you need:

-    # Base installation (training/inference - includes flash-attn, triton, transformer-engine)
+    # Base installation (training/inference - includes flash-attn, float8_experimental)
     # uv pip install --no-build-isolation -e .

     # For development (linters, formatters, testing tools)